 I don’t know.
 Oh, good.
 There it is.
 I don’t know why.
 I don’t know.
 Maybe there’s something wrong with the server or something?
 I don’t know.
 Whatever.
 All right, so now we’re finding work.
 You can just delete the last four minutes of messing around with that fricking photo.
 And then we’re just going to go find work.

-So there are all kinds of projects here.
-We have fixed price projects.
-We have hourly projects.
-We have we want expert people or whatever.
+There are all kinds of projects here.
+We have fixed price projects, hourly projects and we want expert people or whatever.
 Like this one, of course, marketing writing for a cosmetic brand.
 Estimated budget, $40.
-That probably isn't all that awesome.
-I mean, if you want to be a highly paid expert, you're probably not going to want to kind of top out of 40 bucks.
+That probably isn’t all that awesome.
+I mean, if you want to be a highly paid expert, you’re probably not going to want to kind of top out of 40 bucks.
 Estimated budget, 50 bucks.
 Estimated budget, 400.
 Maybe that would be something that you could write for.
 One to three months, 30 plus hours a week, rewriting copy for websites.

 There’s payment verified, payment unverified, how much they spent like 2K spent.
 This part is super nice because you know that their payment is verified.
 They have a payment record on file.
 They’ve already spent $2,000.
 All the reviews are five stars.
 I haven’t seen my profile on this site, but I don’t even know how much we spent, a couple of hundred grand.
 There’s six grand, 10K spent, plus.